The Xometry app works best with JavaScript enabled!

 Basic machine maintenance should include print head cleaning.
 Make sure you regularly brush away any buildup of dirt or printer detritus that might impede airflow over the heatsink and reduce cooling.

-How Often Does a Heat Creep Happen in 3D Printing?
+How Often Does a Heat Creep Happen?

 Heat creep is a build failure mode that can particularly affect longer builds.
 The extended operation time can allow the hot-end heat to build up in the crest of the print head if there is not sufficient heat-break cooling to prevent it.
 There is no hard and fast rule as to how often or how quickly heat creep may show up in a build.
 There are many causes that often compound together to amplify the problem.
 However, lower-cost print heads, imperfect maintenance, and over-aggressive settings will all add to the likelihood of this problem arising.